Logo

 Whether your current mortgage deal is expiring in the next few months, or not for another year, this is a time of anxiety for homeowners.
 Monthly costs are increasing significantly, particularly for those borrowers who secured ultra-low rates in 2020.

-But, you’ll be glad to know that there are plenty of options out there.
+But, you’ll be glad to know that there are plenty of options out there:

-Consider a variable or tracker mortgage
+1. Consider a variable or tracker mortgage

-But with market uncertainty pushing up fixed-rate deals into the region of 5% to 6%, variable rates offer a solution for those looking to keep their repayments low.
+Traditionally, fixed-rate mortgages have been much more popular in the UK - in fact, they make up 74% of active mortgages in the UK.
+But with market uncertainty pushing up fixed-rate deals into the region of 4%-5%, variable rates offer a solution for those looking to keep their repayments low.

 A variable mortgage rises and falls in line with an index - usually the base rate.
 So if the base rate increases, so does your mortgage interest rate.
-You don’t know exactly what you’ll be paying each month, so it is a riskier product for those that like certainty.
+You don’t know exactly what you’ll be paying each month, so it is a riskier product for those who like certainty.

-Remember mortgages are more flexible than you might think
+3. Remember mortgages are more flexible than you might think

 Offset mortgage